toru173/nomi-discord-python/README.md

 !['Create API Key' Screenshot](./docs/images/readme/'Create%20API%20Key'%20Screenshot.png)

 Copy it to somewhere safe.
-Note that you can only have 3 API keys.
-If you already have 3, you will have to re-use one of your existing ones.
+Note that you can only have three API keys.
+If you already have three, you will have to re-use one of your existing ones.

 ![Three API Keys' Screenshot](./docs/images/readme/'Three%20API%20Keys'%20Screenshot.png)